fohebert/orenil/README.md

 # Alignment pipeline for RNAseq paired-end reads on _Oreochromis niloticus_
 ## Genome version used: NCBI PacBio v2, accession number GCA_001858045.2

 **NB**: This pipeline was ran in a very specific context.
 Use at your own risk.
 There is no guaratee that this is going to work in a different context (diffrent cluster system with different computer power).
+Also, this pipeline was designed for paired-end reads.
+Anyone wanting to use it for single-end reads should modify the tophat script to fit its personnal needs.

 ## Requirements
 - [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)